2jungoo/Facebeauty/README.md

 ## DnCNN (Image Denoising)
 1.Prepare your environment:
+   Place the prepared image in a subfolder (e.g. set12 or a new custom folder) inside the testsets folder.

-   Ensure you have the main.py script in your project directory.
-Additio1.nal utility files can be downloaded from the official DnCNN repository.
+   Ensure you have the main_test_dncnn.py script in your project directory.
+Additional utility files can be downloaded from the official DnCNN repository.

 2.Download required files: